Dinusha519/starbucks_offer_effectiveness/README.md

 ### Files

 - Starbucks_Capstone_notebook.ipynb : Jupyter Notebook with the analysis
+- starbucks_report : Article with.a walls through of the project
 - data/ : data from Starbucks
 - images/: images used for report
 - Project_dataprep_utils.ipynb.ipynb: functions for the project analysis in